provenance-io/provwasm/contracts/security/README.md

 ```

 ### [Query]
-The migrate message variants allow the users to quickly obtain contract information.
+The query message variants allow the users to quickly obtain contract information.

 ### [Query Version]
 The QueryVersion message will return the contract's current version.